modelon-community/impact-webapp-example/README.md

 # Modelon Impact Webapp Example

-This is an example of how to work with the Modelon Impact Client for Javascript.
+This is an example [Modelon Impact project](https://help.modelon.com/latest/reference/workspace/#projects) of how to work with the Modelon Impact Client for Javascript.

 The custom web app example is located in the `pressure-cycle` directory, and presents a good baseline on how to develop custom web apps.